Identify people’s pain points when they dine out at a restaurant.

 Typography has the ability to communicate a distinct brand personality.
 We chose Gotham Rounded because its round, “bubbly” shapes project an image of friendliness and simplicity, and make the experience feel fun and easy to use.

 Icons appear in Eat-N-Go navigation, and were designed in solid form (instead of outline) to be crisp and legible at small sizes.

 The following items have been identified as potential areas for further development.

 Neighborhood maps that show all restaurants in the area: Users expressed a desire for aggregated maps to be included in the “Near Me” search results.

 Search result filtering: Filter search results by cuisine, distance, parking availability, dress code, cost.

 Comments and reviews: Display user comments and reviews from external sources, such as Yelp!

 Explore whether to add “how it works” illustrations to the onboarding process or welcome screen

-While features like Reservation Booking, Restaurant Menus, and Restaurant Recommendations might be useful, they don’t address the user needs that our app is trying to solve: alleviating the frustrations of paying and splitting the bill.
-C’est la vie.
+While the following items could be useful, they don’t address the user needs that our app is trying to solve: alleviating the frustrations of paying and splitting the bill.